 Common signs can include closing one eye, clumsiness, an unusual head position, misaligned eyes, double or blurred vision and difficulty reading.

-It is normal for a baby’s eyes to look misaligned for short periods of time up to the age of four months but full assessment is required.
+It is usual for a baby’s eyes to look misaligned for short periods up to four months, but full assessment is required.